Yugraj15/Mortal-Anatomy-mygame/README.md

 An interactive and educational game for exploring the human body.This project is a Godot-based simulation designed to help users learn about human anatomy through interactive 3D models and integrated educational content.

 Download & Play
-The game file is available for download on itch.io.
-Click here to go to the itch.io page and download the game
+The game file is available for download on itch.io.Click here to go to the itch.io page and download the game.
+Link- https://yugraj15.itch.io/mortal-anatomy

 How to Play
 Download the game file from the itch.io page.
 Extract the downloaded ZIP file.
 Run the executable file inside the extracted folder to start the game.

 Features
 3D Models: Explore the human body with interactive, labeled 3D models.